 The Weatherization Program has a main office in Silverthorne and a field office in New Castle.
-In addition to weatherizing homes within the NWCCOG region, NWCCOG also prepared for emergencies and terrorist attacks.
-This funding ultimately comes from the U.S. Department of Homeland Security.
-These grants often overlap years.
+In addition to weatherizing homes within the NWCCOG region, NWCCOG also weatherizes homes in Chaffee, Clear Creek, Garfield, Lake, Moffat, Park, Rio Blanco, and Routt Counties.